sjp38/linux/Documentation/mm/damon/design.rst

 the prioritization mechanisms for each action are implemented in each DAMON operations set, together with the actions.

-Though the implementation is up to the DAMON operations set, it could normally be expected to use parts of, or all of the access pattern of the regions.
+Though the implementation is up to the DAMON operations set, it could be common to calculate the priority using parts of, or all of the access pattern properties of the regions.
 Some users would want the mechanisms to be personalized for their specific case.
 For example, some users would want the mechanism to prioritize access frequency (``nr_accesses``) more than the recency (``age``).
-DAMOS allows users to specify the weight of each access pattern characteristic for the case, and passes the information to the prioritization mechanism in the underlying operations set.
+DAMOS allows users to specify the weight of each access pattern property for the case, and passes the information to the prioritization mechanism in the underlying operations set.
 Nevertheless, how and even whether the weight will be respected are up to the underlying prioritization mechanism implementation.

 Watermarks
 ----------

-DAMON-based operation schemes wouldn't be needed always.
+Users may want DAMOS to run only under certain situations.
 For example, when a sufficient amount of free memory is guaranteed, a scheme for proactive reclamation might not be needed.
-To avoid any unnecessary overhead coming from DAMON and DAMOS schemes, the user would need to manually monitor some system status metrics such as free memory or memory fragmentation ratio, and turn DAMON and DAMOS schemes on or off.
+To avoid DAMON and DAMOS unnecessarily consuming system resources in such cases, the user would need to manually monitor some metrics such as free memory, and turn DAMON and DAMOS on or off.

-To make it automated, DAMOS provides a watermarks-based automatic activation feature.
+DAMOS allows users to offload such manual monitoring and controlling by providing a watermarks-based automatic activation feature.
 It allows the users to configure the metric of their interest, and three watermark values.
 If the value of the metric becomes higher than the high watermark or lower than the low watermark, the scheme is deactivated.
 If the metric becomes lower than the mid watermark, the scheme is activated.
-If a DAMON context is running with one or more schemes and all schemes are deactivated by the watermarks, the monitoring is also deactivated.
-In this case, the DAMON worker thread incurs only nearly zero overhead, because it does nothing but just the watermarks checks.
+If all schemes are deactivated by the watermarks, the monitoring is also deactivated.
+In this case, the DAMON worker thread only periodically checks the watermarks and therefore incurs nearly zero overhead.

 Filters
 -------

-In some situations, users could have special information that kernel cannot know, including the future access patterns or some special requirements for some types of memory of programs or systems if they wrote or configured those themselves, or have good profiling results.
-In this case, users could want to control DAMOS schemes using not only the access pattern but also the additional special information.
-For example, some users would have slow swap devices with fast storage devices for file systems, and know a list of latency-critical processes.
-In such cases, the users may want to avoid their DAMOS schemes reclaiming anonymous pages of latency-critical processes.
+If users are running self-written programs or having good profiling tools, they could know something more than kernel, such as future access patterns or some special requirements for specific types of memory.
+For example, some users may know their program's performance is sensitive for anonymous pages, and/or have a list of latency-critical processes.

-To help such cases, DAMOS provides a feature called DAMOS filters.
+To let users optimize DAMOS schemes with such special knowledge, DAMOS provides a feature called DAMOS filters.
 The feature allows users to set an arbitrary number of filters for each scheme.
-Each filter specifies the type of memory on which the filter should operate for, and whether the scheme's behavior should not apply to that type of memory (filter-out) or to all types of memory except that type (filter-in).
-Based on the type of the filter, additional arguments can be required.
-For example, memory cgroup type filters request users to specify the memory cgroup file path of their interest.
+Each filter specifies the type of target memory, and whether the filter should exclude memory of the target type (filter-out), or all types of memory except the target type (filter-in).

+Additional arguments can be required for some of the filter target types.
+For example, memory cgroup filter type asks users to specify the file path of the memory cgroup for the filter.

 As of this writing, anonymous page type and memory cgroup type are supported by the filters feature.
 Hence, users can apply specific schemes to only anonymous